Is DHT The King Of All Male Hormones ?

 What Is DHT And What Does It Do?

-DHT is found in all of us, it is crucial for the growth of body hair,( we would be completely hairless without it) and without it, our sex organs including the prostate would not develop properly.
+DHT is found in all of us.
+It is crucial for the growth of body hair,( we would be completely hairless without it).
+Without it, our sex organs including the prostate would not develop properly.

 Some clinical researchers consider testosterone a rather weak prohormone, especially when its actions are compared to that of DHT